 Tutorial: Bamboo Java Specs stored in Bitbucket Server

 This guide will show you how you can store Bamboo Specs in a Git repository on Bitbucket Server.
-This approach allows to automatically build and execute Bamboo Specs on every push you make to a Git repository.
+This approach lets you automatically build and execute Bamboo Specs on every push you make to a Git repository.

 Make sure you have the required software installed.

 - Set up an application link between Bamboo and Bitbucket Server.
 See Integrating Bamboo with Bitbucket Server.

 - If you're not familiar with Bamboo Specs, make sure you read our introductory tutorial: Create a simple plan with Bamboo Java Specs.

 Step 1: Create a Git repository in Bitbucket Sever and clone it locally